qgustavor/patcher/README.md

 - It's made for modern browsers: it will not work in older browsers.
 - *Currently* it uses [Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API)
 to process large files without needing to handle entire files in memory.
 In browsers that don't fully support this API - like current Firefox - the browser can crash out of memory.
 (In future it may use [Native File System API](https://github.com/WICG/native-file-system) for better performance)
 - There are some cases where the patching code isn't efficient resulting in large patches.
 It often happen with compressed files or most of the file contents changed.
+- Privacy could be improved by reducing the hash identifier from 6 bytes to something lower, then allowing multiple patches to account for the collisions, but it wasn't implemented for the sake of simplicity.

 ## How to use